CLewisS/321-project/README.md

 #### User Info
    - User Attributes:
-      - userID (number): The unique id of each user.
       - username (string): The User Name of the user.
+It must be unique.
       - password (string): The password of the user account.
       - deviceToken (string): The users current FCM device registration token.
       - servicesPosted[] (list): A list filled with services' id.
 Those services are posted by user, and not been done yet.